arturbac/stralgo/README.md

 # stralgo ![MIT](https://img.shields.io/badge/license-MIT-blue.svg) ![language](https://img.shields.io/badge/language-C%2B%2B20-blue.svg)
 constexpr number &lt;-> string composition, formatting and conversions with full support of unterminated string views.
-I started my jurney with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
+I started my journey with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
 Thru years of participation in big projects i have had to fix many errors that source was in string formatting like vnprintf.

 The source of problems I have many time found was:
 * there was no consistency between formatting string and arguments, that was source of errors detected at runtime.
 * string composition was always done at runtime even if some operations and arguments were known and could be used at compile time
 * all that C library functions require null terminated C strings
-* formatting information for example in vsnprintf could not be easly shared/reused across project.
+* formatting information for example in vsnprintf could not be easily shared/reused across project.
-* working on pointers to null terminated strings often causes a lot of redudant strlen and dangling pointer errors
+* working on pointers to null terminated strings often causes a lot of redundant strlen and dangling pointer errors

 ## features

-This code solves thise problems:
+This code solves those problems:

-* foramting information is attached to arguments and prevents mismatching formatting with argument type errors at compile time
+* formatting information is attached to arguments and prevents mismatching formatting with argument type errors at compile time
 * every conversion, composing, formatting is constexpr except allocations
 * full support for std::string_view with not null terminated strings
 * formatting traits can be declared constexpr constant and reused consistently across project
 * minimum c++20 compiler required (stl at least c++17)
-* fully constexpr string to number and number to string conversion for functions that doesn't allocate (using output interators)
+* fully constexpr string to number and number to string conversion for functions that doesn't allocate (using output iterators)
 * extensive number formating with constexpr traits
 * merging string_views and composing any data (string_views, numbers) with one variadic template, one allocation
-* compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to dissallow working with pointers
+* compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to disallow working with pointers
 * supports std::basic_string and my own coll::basic_string
-* stralgo::utf - fully constant evaluated utf8,16,32 string manupulation
+* stralgo::utf - fully constant evaluated utf8,16,32 string manipulation

 ## installation